OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Implementation

 \subsection{Efficient Scope Guard Tracking}

 Figure~\ref{fig:thread-flow} illustrates the instrumented call graph.
 The compiler inserts three hooks: \texttt{createTAG} (green) at public API entry, \texttt{addToTAG(guide)} (purple) at each guide dereference, and \texttt{destroyTAG} (yellow) at public API exit.
-Public functions may call private helpers that also dereference guides; the TAG tracks all such accesses but only decrements ATC when the \emph{outermost} public function returns.
-This nesting-aware design ensures that ATC remains positive throughout the entire operation, even when internal helpers are inlined or called multiple times.
+Public functions may call private helpers that also dereference guides; the TAG tracks all such accesses but only decrements the ATC when the \emph{outermost} public function returns.
+This nesting-aware design ensures that the ATC remains positive throughout the entire operation, even when internal helpers are inlined or called multiple times.

 We implement TAGs using a \texttt{BaseDeltaPtrSet} that exploits pointer locality: it encodes pointers as a base address plus 32-bit deltas, grouping up to 16 nearby pointers within two cache lines.
-Insertion is O(1) when the pointer falls within an existing group; otherwise a new group is created in O(log G) time.
+Insertion is O(1) when the pointer falls within an existing group; otherwise a new group is created in O(log G) time, where G is the number of groups.
 Since pointers within a single operation cluster tightly (e.g., keys and values in the same bucket, nodes along a tree path), most insertions hit existing groups.
 Across the ten data structures in our evaluation, the median number of unique guides per operation ranges from 3 (hash tables) to 12 (B+Tree traversals), keeping per-operation TAG overhead under 100\,ns.

-\if 0 Each TAG must track which guides a thread has observed during a public data-structure operation to decrement their ATCs exactly once upon completion.
-We implement TAGs using a \texttt{BaseDeltaPtrSet} that exploits pointer locality: it encodes pointers as a common base address plus 32-bit deltas, grouping up to 16 nearby pointers (spanning $\pm$17\,GB) under a single base fitting within two cache lines.
-Insertion is O(1) when the pointer falls within an existing group's range; otherwise it creates a new group in O(log G) time, where G is the number of groups.
-Since pointers within a single operation cluster tightly—keys and values in the same bucket, nodes along a tree path—most insertions hit existing groups.

-Across the ten data structures in our evaluation, the median number of unique guides per operation ranges from 3 (hash tables) to 12 (B+Tree traversals), keeping per-operation TAG overhead under 100 ns.
-This bounded overhead ensures the safety mechanism does not become a scalability bottleneck. \fi